Glomerulonephritis – Clinical Trial Feasibility

 - Most cases occur in patients aged 5-15 years.
 Only 10% occur in patients older than 40 years.
 However acute nephritis may occur at any age, including infancy.

 - IgA nephropathy – very common in many countries (20-25% of all glomerulonephritis in Southern Europe and Australia and 30-40% in Japan and Singapore).

 Clinical Trials on Glomerulonephritis worldwide

-A total of 378 studies are going on Glomerulonephritis all around the world with major studies in United States (131), China (84), France (39) and Canada (33)
+A total of 415 clinical trials were registered on Glomerulonephritis all around the world with major studies in the United States (145), China (93), France (46), and Canada (34)

 Would you like to contact these investigators and assess feasibility with them for your clinical trial?